 The UK DB2 User Group is a Working Group of the UK GSE organisation and covers all aspects of DB2 on both the Mainframe (z/OS) and Distributed (LUW) platforms.
 We welcome anyone interested in DB2, whether Novice or Expert to join us.
 If you'd like to be added to our mailing list please contact our Membership Secretary, Russell Gee.

-The draft agenda for the DB2 on zSeries stream is as follows:
+The draft agenda for the DB2 on zSeries stream will appear here when it is available.

-The last meeting was on Tuesday 4th June at IBM South Bank in London.
+The last meeting was the GSE Conference help at Whittlebury Hall on Tuesday 5th and 6th November 2013.
 You can find the Presentation Materials arranged in Agenda order by clicking here, or on the Meetings Page.
 The material is also available organized by topic (along with all previous materials from our meetings over the past 10 years) on the Tech Info Page.

 We're very pleased to be able to host a website for the SDUG Group based in Edinburgh.
 Notices of future meetings and all presentation materials from previous events can be found on the SDUG Page or by following the link at the top of any page.
 Presentations from past SDUG meetings can also be found sorted by topic on the Tech Info Page, along with our own materials.